learn-co-curriculum/cssi-teacher-bootcamp/day-02/app-engine-part-1.md

 * What will CountHandler do? (print 1-10).
 * What url will run the CountHandler? (/count)

+STUDENT PRACTICE: Routes & Handlers
-As a class, students will work in pairs to add at least one other  handler/route.
+Students will work in pairs to add a pigLatin handler, just like the count handler, they can add the method they wrote from Day 1.

 ### Templates